aixcoder-plugin/issue-tracker/README.md

 When opening a bug report:

-- Please search the existing issues to make sure someone else hasn't reported your issue already.
+- Please search for the existing issues to make sure someone else hasn't reported your issue already.
-- Please following the template of "bug_report".
+- Please follow the template of "bug_report".

-When request a new feature:
+When requesting a new feature:

-- Please search the existing issues to make sure the new feature has not been request yet.
+- Please search for the existing issues to make sure the new feature has not been requested yet.
-- Please following the template of "feature_request".
+- Please follow the template of "feature_request".